blazarlabs-io/tracecork/README.md

 ## Overview

-This monorepository includes all the apps and packages used within the ecosystem of [Tracecork](https://www.tracecork.com/).
+This monorepository includes all apps and packages used within the ecosystem of [Tracecork](https://www.tracecork.com/).
 All the apps share common dependencies and configuration, allowing you to focus on the specific features of each app, while keeping homogenity between them as the main component/ui library is used across the whole ecosystem.

 ## System Architecture